vpk404/bgchange/README.md

    ```
    onnxruntime-gpu
    ```

 2. Reinstall dependencies:
    ```bash
    pip install -r requirements.txt
    ```

 3. Make sure your system has:
    - A compatible NVIDIA GPU
    - CUDA Toolkit and cuDNN installed
    - Updated GPU drivers

 If GPU is detected, `rembg` will automatically use it.

 ---

 ## ðŸš€ How to Use

 1. Place your images and the `bg.py` script in the same folder.
 2. Run the script:
    ```bash
    python bg.py
    ```
 3. A file picker will appear â€“ select the background image you want.
 4. The script will:
-   - Scan your folder for supported images.
+   - Scan your folder for supported images
-   - Remove their backgrounds.
+   - Remove their backgrounds
-   - Add your selected background.
+   - Add your selected background
-   - Save all results inside a new `output` folder.
+   - Save all results inside a new `output` folder

 ---